rlridenour/obu-beamer-themes/README.md

 # obu-beamer-themes
-Beamer themes for my use at Oklahoma Baptist University.
+Beamer themes for use at Oklahoma Baptist University.